Jeden z hrstky

 National Battle of Britain Memorial, Capel le Ferne, Kent:

-He is remembered in the Remembrance books at St Clements Danes Church, London and St Vitus Cathedral, Prague.
+He is also remembered in the Remembrance books at St Clements Danes Church, London and St Vitus Cathedral, Prague.